Newspaper Page Text

 ing a public nuisance.

-Notice of Appearance in his be
+Notice of Appearance in hi be

-half hds been field by attorney.
+half has been field by attorney

-James C. Thomas. who volunteer
+James C Thomas, who volunteer

-ed his services in his defeunsc ol
+ed his services in his defense of

 the charge.